Updated: Sep 25

 Oil on canvas

 I find myself remembering back because at this time I feel a parallel.
-So, with no baseball, summer concerts and the scarcity of grad parties (or any parties (painting) or otherwise), I’ve got time on my side.
+So, with no baseball, summer concerts and the scarcity of grad parties (or any parties, painting or otherwise), I’ve got time on my side.
 While there’s still chores and shopping, there’s gapping holes in my schedule…every day.
 I’ve resorted back to the level of productivity that I had when I was in school.
-Pieces that would have taken me months to finish I’m completing in days.
-I’m even able to work on a sustained series of paintings with a variation on a theme, huh, who would thought?
+Pieces that would have taken me months to finish, I’m completing in days.
+I’m even able to work on a sustained series of paintings with a variation on a theme, huh, who would a thought?
 However, the glaring absence in all this is that tribunal of colleagues.
 Not that I had this kind of forum pre pandemic anyhow, but now it’s truly nonexistent.

 Summer I (Hope Wall: Rainbow #1), 2010

 By Robert Indiana

 Yes, there is social media but it’s not the same, not even close!
 I’m not throwing Facebook or Instagram under the bus in any way, but social media platforms have become battlegrounds of social and political vitriol, and rightly so.
 At the very least, they are a thin veneer of positivity.
 Make a post about grilled zucchini or a dog in a sunny window and people have plenty to say and even want to share it with their friends.
 Make a post contemplating the precipice of the social change our country faces and your place in it, or let’s say a painting that is rich in emotional symbolism and all you get is “Thumbs up”.
 On occasion you get snarky remarks or sarcasm or a polished turd of a comment that is confusing or only entertaining to its author.
 Most often than not, it just gets a “Thumbs up”.